Facebook pixel

 Q: What about employees who earn tips?

-A: In California, tips cannot count toward meeting the minimum wage requirement, so all tipped employees are still guaranteed a minimum of $16.00 per hour in base pay.
+A: In California, tips cannot be used to meet the minimum wage requirement.
+As of 2025, all tipped employees are guaranteed a minimum base pay of $16.00 per hour, ensuring compliance with state wage laws.

 The Economic Impact of Minimum Wage Increases

-Research shows that increasing the minimum wage positively impacts low-income workers and reduces poverty rates.
-A 2021 study found that states with higher minimum wages experience reduced reliance on public assistance programs, such as food stamps.
-Learn more about similar studies and statistics on NBC LA.
+Research demonstrates that raising the minimum wage continues to benefit low-income workers and helps reduce poverty rates.
+A recent study highlights that states with higher minimum wages see a decline in the reliance on public assistance programs, such as food stamps.
+For more insights into similar studies and updated statistics, visit NBC LA.

 Minimum Wage Trends and Future Adjustments